 Sky-Watcher HEQ5 Pro

-Cheaper than the EQ6-R Pro above, it makes for a more budget-friendly alternative and is also easier to find and buy in 2022.
+Cheaper than the EQ6-R Pro above, it makes for a more budget-friendly alternative.

 It boasts many of the same characteristics as the EQ6-R Pro (and the now-discontinued EQ6-R and NEQ6 Sky-Watcher mounts) in that it is a motorized GOTO equatorial mount that excels for astrophotography.